DRMF/mediawiki-extensions-MathMenu/doc/md/setup.md

 # Setting up JOBAD
 This page will give instructions on how to include JOBAD into your website.
 ## Getting the JOBAD code
-The source code for github can be found at [https://github.com/KWARC/jobad](https://github.com/KWARC/jobad).
+The source code for JOBAD can be found at [https://github.com/KWARC/jobad](https://github.com/KWARC/jobad).
 To get the code use

     git clone https://github.com/KWARC/jobad